 Freud, Berggasse 19

 Anna Freud’s adjacent living and practice rooms are dedicated to her work of combining psychoanalysis and pedagogy, which she performed together with her partner Dorothy Burlingham in Vienna and, after their emigration, in London.
-Several personal artifacts on display have been loaned from the Freud Museum London.
+Anna Freud supported the establishment of the museum in the early 1970s and donated among other things the furnishings of the waiting room, which now looks as it did back in Freud’s day.

 Click here to book your ticket!